jorgebucaran/hyperapp/README.md

 * **Declarative**: HyperApp's design is based on the [Elm Architecture].
 Create scalable browser-based applications using a functional paradigm.
 The twist is you don't have to learn a new language.
 * **Stateless components**: Build complex user interfaces from micro-components.
 Stateless components are framework agnostic, reusable and easier to debug.
 * **Batteries-included**: Out of the box, HyperApp has Elm-like state management, a virtual DOM engine and a router; it still weighs `1kb` and has no dependencies.
-We're not opinionated about your stack either; use Browserify with [Hyperx]; Webpack or Rollup with Babel/[JSX], etc.

 [Get started with HyperApp](https://www.gitbook.com/book/hyperapp/hyperapp).